chrisxfire/chrisxfire.github.io/content/post/on-the-state-of-software.md

 ---
-title: "on the state of software development in 2023"
+title: "on the state of software in 2023"
 date: 2023-03-26T06:58:32-06:00
 draft: true
 ---